GabrielMartinMoran/pymodelio/README.md

 #### attrs

 As we can see, _attrs_ is the most performing library of the three, but at what cost?
 Well, for the _attrs_ models we had to manually specify the validators and also implement one for `children`.
 Apart from this, we had to implement the converter for the deserialization process of `children`.

-So yes, in this benchmark _attrs_ got the best puntuation but with the most overhead of the three.

 #### pydantic